Free Palestine.

 and the hem is lined with lead

-Continue reading “the mourning cloak”autumn
+Continue reading “the mourning cloak”gone

 was the last season of her life